Updated: Jun 12

-We all love having essential oils in our life, but what are they in essence?
-How can we best utilize them?
-To answer these questions, we must dive into the science of where the oils originate and how they interact with our bodies.
+What are essential oils and how can we best utilize them?
+To answer these questions, we must explore where they originate and how they interact with our bodies.

 Where Essential Oils Come From

 Essential oils are sourced directly from medicinal plants; they are made in special cells, usually under the leaves, bark, or peel.
-There are different compositions of every essential oil that affects how they are absorbed and used by the body.
+Each essential oil has a different composition that affects how they are absorbed and used by the body.
 Even oils from different plants within the same species have minute differences in their chemical structure.
 The oils are distilled by either steam or pressure and are collected for use.
 For reference, it requires approximately 220 pounds of the lavender flower to create one pound of lavender essential oil.